hopkins385/ragna-sdk/README.md

 ## Usage

-To use the Ragna SDK, import the necessary classes from the package:
+To use the RAGNA Client-SDK, import the necessary classes from the package:

 ```typescript
 import { RagnaClient } from "ragna-sdk";